 Hibernate is a widely-used ORM framework.
 Many organizations use it across their projects in order to manage their data access tier.
 Yet, many developers working on Hibernate don’t fully understand the full measure of its features.
-In this series of articles, I will try to dispel some common misunderstandings regarding Hibernate.

 Updating a persistent object